FlamingLasrSwrd/flaminglasrswrd.github.io/journal.md

 ---
 Semi-unfiltered life updates in the moment barely useful to me.
 Do not take seriously or literally.<!--more-->

+## 04 MAY 2018
+Been a little off lately.
+Not quite to the point of depression, but certainly getting there.
+I'm sure my RescueTime and logkeys data will show how little I've worked the past 3 days.
+Further evidence for the Kale experiment started a little less than a month ago.
+I haven't had any symptoms since I started except for now, exactly coinciding with a break from consuming leafy greens.

+## 29 APR 2018
+So I didn't sleep last night.
+I "went" to bed at 4am and got up again at 5am without any actual sleep.
+Writing academic papers even informally on this blog is painstaking.
+I wish there was a IDE for journal article writing.

 ## 17 APR 2018
 I tried to use <eatthismuch.com> yesterday.
 A mildly unpleasant experience.
 Don't get me wrong, its an admirable site.
 It just has limitations, which in my opinion, are debilitating.
 I am now convinced I should write my own.